dgaydukov/cert-aws/files/sa.md

 ###### AWS Elastic Beanstalk
 Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.
+It keeps the provisioning of building blocks (EC2/RDS/ELB/Auto Scaling/CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code
 You simply upload a `.war` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
 Yet developer has a right to manage all infrastructure provided by beanstalk.
 Using beanstalk you can:
 * select OS